APRN MSN-DNP program

 - Nurse Practitioner

-- Must have completed a graduate level statistics course
+- Must have completed a graduate level statistics course, nursing theory course, and nursing research course

 - Interviews may be requested